2.17. Provisions and contingent liabilities

 The Arbitral Tribunal passed 3 Awards (09.01.2014, 27.09.2017, 15.06.2018 respectively), all were in favour of the Corporation and PPCL.
 These Orders were to the effect that M3nergy had committed breach of the contract and hence their counter claims were disallowed and that the Corporation and PPCL are entitled for damages with interest and costs of arbitration to be borne by M3nergy.
 All the 3 Awards were challenged by M/s M3nergy before the Bombay High Court.
 However, there was no stay granted by Bombay High Court, hence, HPCL/ PPCL filed applications for (a) Mareva Injunction and (b) Enforcement of the Award before the Courts in Malaysia since M/s M3nergy is located in Malaysia.

-By Orders dated 10.01.2019 the Hon'ble Bombay High Court set aside all three Arbitration Awards.
+By Orders dated 10.01.2019 the Hon’ble Bombay High Court set aside all three Arbitration Awards.
 As the Awards were set aside (on the basis of which the enforcement application was filed by HPCL), on 28.02.2019 the Malaysian High Court at Kuala Lumpur allowed the application of M/s M3nergy to set aside the enforcement order with liberty to file fresh proceedings, if HPCL/ PPCL succeed later.
 Meanwhile, HPCL and PPCL have filed Appeals against the setting aside order (of Single Judge Bombay High Court) before the Division Bench of the Bombay High Court.
-After hearing arguments of parties, on 16.10.2019, the Hon'ble Bombay High Court set aside the Single Judge's Order and remanded all the 3 matters back to the Single Judge of the High Court, to decide the matter afresh on merits.
+After hearing arguments of parties, on 16.10.2019, the Hon’ble Bombay High Court set aside the Single Judge’s Order and remanded all the 3 matters back to the Single Judge of the High Court, to decide the matter afresh on merits.
 This Order was challenged by M/s M3nergy before the Supreme Court by filing Special Leave Petition (SLP) which, after brief arguments, was dismissed as withdrawn (by M/s M3nergy) on 31.01.2020.
-As a result, the Single Judge of Bombay High Court will hear the matter afresh on merits.
-Further, during April 2024, Corporation has filed for execution of the arbitral awards against M3nergy before the Courts in Malaysia.
+Accordingly, all 3 matters are being heard by Single Judge of Bombay High Court.
+The hearing has been concluded for the matter related to Award dated 09.01.2014 (Partial Award 1) and is reserved for judgement.
+The other 2 matters will be heard after passing of judgement in the matter related to Partial Award 1.
+The Corporation has also filed for execution of the Arbitral Awards before the High Court in Malaysia and same is pending for hearing.

 53.2.
 Corporation has entered into a long term product off take agreement with M/s HPCL- Mittal Energy Limited (HMEL), its joint venture company, for purchase of petroleum products produced by the refinery.
 This agreement has a take or pay clause and the Corporation is committed to purchase the said petroleum products over the tenure of the agreement.